gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 3. Configure the masterless minion to have a secondary HTML file, and ensure that the Nginx service watches this file.
-What do you notice is problematic about these service watch commands?
+What do you notice is problematic about these service watch commands when we try to use them in this way?
 Review http://docs.saltstack.com/ref/states/requisites.html to see if there's a more efficient way we could take advantage of watch, or it's alternatives.